 It’s not possible to give an exact number because you have to consider a lot of facts.
 But I would give you a list of ideas and parameters on how you can set prices for your artworks.

 Firstly, find out what are the artists in your geographic area charging for their arts.
-Even if you wish to charge higher that’s fine but by doing a research you’ll get an idea of how much to charge.
+Even if you wish to charge higher that’s fine but by doing research you’ll get an idea of how much to charge.

 Second try to have different price points so that people get an idea of what distinguishes you and also have an opportunity to buy something in the price range they prefer.
-By that initially, they may buy a product at an entry-level and then eventually go on buying the art of higher price range.
+By that initially, they may buy a product at an entry-level and then eventually go on buying the art of a higher price range.
 Give your customers the liberty to choose what satisfies them.

-You must understand your costs involved in creating a piece of art.
+You must understand the costs involved in creating a piece of art.
 If you consider prints, there are some cheaper ones and some higher-end prints, so you must calculate your costs and add a double to triple markup over that.
-Because if you selling direct, you get 100% but if you sell it via a marketplace or wholesale, you have to pay out a commission of 40% or something.
+Because if you sell direct, you get 100% but if you sell it via a marketplace or wholesale, you have to pay out a commission of 40% or something.
 So if you don’t double the numbers, you’ll end up gaining only 10%, and with that, you’ll not be able to afford the production cost, marketing expenses and all other expenses.
 So only if you charge three times, you’ll get a reasonable profit.

 Is there anything specific like which type of art sells the best?

 Absolutely no!
-There’s no such thing like a particular art sells more.
+There’s no such thing as a particular art sells more.
 I have painters tell me that people are more interested in photography, no one buys paintings.
 And I have photographers telling me that people are more interested in paintings.
 I feel that there is a market for all types of arts.

 If you only produce products that sell more, you’ll rapidly lose any type of inspiration and motivation to create.
 It is important to know what’s happening in the art world but, if your work is of great quality, and you market it efficiently leveraging the emotional connection with people, then there is always going to be an audience and market for your work.